 Our Board of Directors and CEO steer the organisation

-SHINE for Kids is governed by a Board of Directors, consisting of 7 members who meet bi-monthly.
+SHINE for Kids is governed by a Board of Directors, consisting of 9 members (one vacancy) who meet 9 times per year.
 The CEO attends each board meeting.
 The Board of Directors is supported by a number of sub-committees which vary depending on business needs at the time.